Discover 12 Benefits of the Use of Dictation

 When you hear the work dictation, you may imagine boring and routine exercises that little ones must complete.
 However, it can also mean a positive and pleasant moment if you know how to take advantage of its benefits and enhance its qualities.

 For example, think of fun dictations that allow your little ones to laugh and encourage their sense of humor.
-Below, we’ll explain what children will learn with this educational tool.

 By the way, you know what a dictation is, don’t you?
 Well, remember, you’ll choose a text and read it aloud while the child writes down what he or she hears.
 It’s that simple.
 And, at the same time, it’s tremendously beneficial for little ones, both in class and at home.